NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/HighResolutionBrainSegmentation/README.md

     - Segment diff tool
     - Review by interating through the slices and adding comments to a table
     - Keep last two segmentation versions (reviewer + author) for comparison.

 ## Progress and Next Steps

 ### Progress
-1. Freesurfer integration
+1. Freesurfer Integration
     - Implemented an extension ([SlicerFreeSurferImporter](https://github.com/PerkLab/SlicerFreeSurferImporter)) that can import surfaces from FreeSurfer in the correct coordinate system)
     ![FreeSurfer](SlicerFreesurfer.png)
-2.
-3. Case Management
+1. Case Management
     - Create initial implementation of version control for segmentations [NeuroSegmentation](https://github.com/PerkLab/NeuroSegmentation)
-    - Commit and upload segmentations to a git repository during editing
+    - Commit and push segmentations to a git repository from NeuroSegmentation UI
+    - Scene saved in BIDS format, with only derivatives folder under version control

 ### Next Steps
+1. Freesurfer Integration
+    - Allow selection of image volume to use as reference for the FreeSurfer coordinate system
+    - Submit extension to extensions index
+    - Remove FreeSurfer classes from Slicer core
 1. Case Management
+    - Implement mechanisms for editing/reviewer feedback
+    - Allow repository selection
+    - Create pull requests when ready for review
-    - Segment diff: Implement a module that can calculate and display differences between segments
+    - Implement a module that can calculate and display diff between segments
+1. Sulci Drawing
+    - Adjust resampling parameters of curve markup to follow sulci using sulcal height scalar overlay from FreeSurfer

 # Illustrations